Can I use Sensitive Laundry Sheets on wool or silk?Updated 11 days ago

 ✓ What to use instead

-Choose a wool-safe, enzyme-free detergent.
-Wash cold or cool on a gentle cycle or handwash.
-Use a mesh laundry bag, select low spin, and dry flat away from heat.
+For wool, silk, and similar delicate fibres, use a wool-safe, enzyme-free detergent.
+Wash cold or cool on a gentle cycle, or handwash.
+A mesh laundry bag protects shape, low spin reduces fibre stress, and drying flat away from heat helps the garment hold its form.

 What if I used a sheet by mistake?